Outbreak-Research/Documentation/docs/3D/index.md

 (if it existed).
 This could mean that Capcom originally had plans for Ricky to re-animate during "Underbelly" after you found him, and then abandoned those plans - but I'm speculating.

 Some of the enemies farther down the enemies table have what seem to be rather high poly counts that defy the general rules of thumb.
-Bear in mind that these are models of LARGE enemeies - so they will have high poly counts as a result.
+Bear in mind that these are models of LARGE enemies - so they will have high poly counts as a result.
 You can compare the few that also exist in the high-poly enemies table to see just how big a difference in detail (usually three times the polys) exist between the two.

 ```
 E00 - Licker (two different types, E00_00 and E00_01)